briano1905/vce-notes/physics-34/03-how-fast-can-things-go.md

 frame of reference is a set of physical reference points that uniquely fix (locate and orient) the coordinate system and standardize measurements

-an inertial frame of reference is a frame of reference that is not accelerating
+an inertial frame of reference is a reference frame that is not accelerating

 ### lorentz factor